 - Don’t neglect an injury.
 Maybe you strained your back lifting something or pulled a muscle working out.
 Don’t just let it keep hurting!
 Visit a doctor, whether your usual doctor or an urgent care clinic, to make sure it’s nothing serious.

 Healthcare is an important part of self-care, and if you can’t get in to see your usual physician, Total Point Urgent Care can step up and fill the gap.
 The goal of Total Point Urgent Care is to be a convenient healthcare resource for our community.
 Providing immediate medical care at a fraction of the cost of an emergency room, our neighborhood urgent care clinics offer warm, efficient, personalized care.
-At our locations in Texas and Arizona, our on-site technology and services include urgent care, primary care, specialty care, routine checkups, flu shots and other vaccinations, COVID-19 testing, and onsite lab and x rays.
+At our locations in Texas, our on-site technology and services include urgent care, primary care, specialty care, routine checkups, flu shots and other vaccinations, COVID-19 testing, and onsite lab and x rays.
 We take urgent care walk-ins and soon, we’ll even offer virtual visits so that our patients can choose telecare instead of risking a trip to the clinic.
 For convenient medical care, visit one of our locations or contact us through our website.